Cosmetic Product Liability Insurance

 Who Needs Cosmetic Product Liability Insurance?

-Any business whose name appears on a beauty or personal care product needs cosmetic product liability insurance, even if you did not formulate it yourself, even if you work from home, and even if you only sell on Etsy.
+Any business whose name appears on a beauty or personal care product needs cosmetic product liability insurance, whether you formulate it in-house, private-label it, or import it, and whether you sell direct-to-consumer, through wholesale, or across major marketplaces.

 The moment your brand is on the label, you can be held legally responsible for what that product does to a customer’s skin, hair, or eyes.